caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ##### ip_mask

 Masks IP addresses in the field using a CIDR mask, i.e. the number of bytes from the IP to retain, starting from the left side.
 There is separate configuration for IPv4 and IPv6 addresses.
+Most commonly, the field to filter would be `request>remote_ip`.

 ```caddy-d
 <field> ip_mask {